m040601/my-awesome-stars/README.md

 - [cloud-crowd](https://github.com/documentcloud/cloud-crowd) - Parallel Processing for the Rest of Us
 - [middleman](https://github.com/middleman/middleman) - Hand-crafted frontend development
 - [progit](https://github.com/progit/progit) - Pro Git Book Content, 1st Edition - This content is deprecated.
 See 2nd edition at [progit2](https://github.com/progit/progit2)
-- [active_hash](https://github.com/zilkey/active_hash) - A readonly ActiveRecord-esque base class that lets you use a hash, a Yaml file or a custom file as the datasource
 - [movieapp](https://github.com/mislav/movieapp) - Mark movies you watched, liked, or plan to watch, and share with your friends.
 - [yaml2csv](https://github.com/tokland/yaml2csv) - Convert YAML to CSV (and backward)
 - [anemone](https://github.com/chriskite/anemone) - Anemone web-spider framework